-- for the supply of pre-construction services by a Contractor selected under a two-stage tendering procedure; and - where the main contract is to be the JCT Standard Building Contract, Design and Build Contract, Major Project Construction Contract, Intermediate Building Contract or Intermediate Building Contract with contractor's design, 2016 Edition.
+- for the supply of pre-construction services by a Contractor selected under a two-stage tendering procedure; - where the main contract is to be the JCT Standard Building Contract, Design and Build Contract, Major Project Construction Contract, Intermediate Building Contract or Intermediate Building Contract with contractor's design, 2024 Edition.

-- whether or not the Contractor is to be responsible for any design work; - where there is to be novation to the Contractor of any specialist sub-contract(s) or supply contract(s) or (in the case of a Design and Build Contract or Major Project Construction Contract) any consultancy agreement(s); - by both private and local authority employers; and - (with minor adaptation) in a JCT Construction Management procurement, for the provision of preconstruction services by prospective Trade Contractors.
+- whether or not the Contractor is to be responsible for any design work; - where there is to be novation to the Contractor of any specialist sub-contract(s) or supply contract(s) or (in the case of a Design and Build Contract or Major Project Construction Contract) any consultancy agreement(s); - by both private and local authority employers; and - (with minor adaptation) where the main contract is to be the JCT Target Cost Contract; and - (with minor adaptation) in a JCT Construction Management procurement, for the provision of preconstruction services by prospective Trade Contractors.